Skip to main content

 info

-Currently, @secrets supports only AWS Secrets Manager.
+Currently, @secrets supports AWS Secrets Manager, Azure Key Vault and GCP Secrets Manager.
 Contact us on Metaflow support Slack if you are interested in using another secrets manager.

 Basic usage